 Evolution of Recycling-Oriented Manufacturing

 Furthermore, we are clarifying recycled resource use by identifying the volume of each type of resource used across the Panasonic Group.
-For example, in the case of recycled resin, we used approx. 12.4 kt of recycled resin in our products in fiscal 2023.
-In order to achieve the respective GREEN IMPACT PLAN (GIP) 2024 target, we worked on responding to the characteristic required for components, ensuring a stable supply, devising ways to use at the manufacturing site, and developing recycling technologies.
+For example, in the case of recycled resin, we used approx. 17.2 kt of recycled resin in our products in fiscal 2024.
+(The rate of recycled resin usage is not disclosed outside the company) In order to achieve the respective GREEN IMPACT PLAN (GIP) 2024 target, we worked on responding to the characteristic required for components, ensuring a stable supply, devising ways to use at the manufacturing site, and developing recycling technologies.

 As for the factory waste recycling rate*1, we had traditionally set different targets for Japan and countries outside Japan according to the relevant local infrastructures.
 However, given increased awareness of the importance of zero waste emission activities, we have set a globally standardized target since fiscal year 2011 and are taking steps to improve the standard level of waste recycling across the entire Group.
-The factory waste recycling rate in fiscal year 2023 was 99.1% compared to our target of more than 99%, falling short of the target.
+The factory waste recycling rate in fiscal year 2024 was 99.3% compared to our target of more than 99%, achieving the target.
 We will continue to implement measures to achieve the zero waste emissions.

 *1 Factory waste recycling rate = Amount of resources recycled/(Amount of resources recycled + Amount of landfill)